Before & After Photos

-The best candidate for liposuction is a person of average or slightly above-average weight, in good health, with a localized area of fat that does not respond well to diet and exercise.
+The best candidate for this procedure is a person of average or slightly above-average weight, in good health, with a localized area of fat that does not respond well to diet and exercise.
 Liposuction is not an effective treatment for patients with cellulite (the dimpled skin that typically appears on the thighs, hips and buttocks) or loose, saggy skin.

 How do I prepare for liposuction?

-Plastic surgeons from Cleveland Clinic Cosmetic & Plastic Surgery Center will help you prepare for liposuction by giving you an overview of the procedure and informing you about what you can do to ensure its success.
+Plastic surgeons from Cleveland Clinic Cosmetic & Plastic Surgery Center will help you prepare for your surgery by giving you an overview of the procedure and informing you about what you can do to ensure its success.
 This depends on your complete understanding of the procedure and includes an open, honest conversation with your plastic surgeon during the consultation.

 You should be very clear about what your liposuction surgery will entail, including:

 - What your recovery will be like and how long it may take